BabelQwerty/awesome-stars-noob/README.md

 *   [blackarrowsec/redteam-research](https://github.com/blackarrowsec/redteam-research) - Collection of PoC and offensive techniques used by the BlackArrow Red Team

 *   [kyleavery/inject-assembly](https://github.com/kyleavery/inject-assembly) - Inject .NET assemblies into an existing process

-*   [openwall/john](https://github.com/openwall/john) - John the Ripper jumbo - advanced offline password cracker, which supports hundreds of hash and cipher types, and runs on many operating systems, CPUs, GPUs, and even some FPGAs

 ## miscellaneous